chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 containers made it possible to use OS resources without up-front coordination, VMMs made it possible to decouple infrastructure scaling from procuring hardware.
 Each of these take a direct conversation between two components and move it to a third party, an interface.
-They form a minimal agreement -- the smallest contract that one must agree to in order to work seamlessly with any other party that also agrees.
+They form a minimal agreement &mdash; the smallest contract that one must agree to in order to work seamlessly with any other party that also agrees.